freistil/statusblog/_posts/2012-08-22-network_outage.md

 #### CAUSE:

-Network outage at a datacenter
+Network outage at a datacenter.

 #### TIMELINE:

 * [15:07 CET] Incident opened.

-*We are analyzing the issue and will add more details here as soon as possible.*
+* [15:17 CET] The datacenter is reachable again, all sites are back.